-- Demonstrated excellence in leadership performance (Ref: EPCS/SES and supervisory performance plans). - Consistent and exemplary behavior that models NASA's core values and promotes these values within the Agency. - Complexity of effort in terms of projects, organizations, or a wide range of personnel. - Innovative approaches used in the conception, design, or execution of projects, programs, initiatives, and activities. - Impact and importance of work achievements to NASA's missions and image that are created by the individual's contributions and efforts.
+- Demonstrated excellence in leadership performance (Reference performance plans for GS and SES employees). - Consistent and exemplary behavior that models NASA's core values and promotes these values within the Agency. - Complexity of effort in terms of projects, organizations, or a wide range of personnel. - Innovative approaches used in the conception, design, or execution of projects, programs, initiatives, and activities. - Impact and importance of work achievements to NASA's missions and image that are created by the individual's contributions and efforts.